Zoë Blade's notebook

 • Capacity: 80 12-bit words (120 bytes)

 The IBM Card was a 7⅜×3¼″ punched card format by IBM.
 The original version introduced in 1928 consisted of 80 columns × 10 rows of punchable cells per sheet of card.
 In 1930, this was updated to 80 columns × 12 rows.[1]
-Each cell represented one bit of information, so the card as a whole could store eighty 12-bit words.
+Each cell represented one bit of information, so in theory the card as a whole could store eighty 12-bit words.

-The IBM 704, 709, and 7090 mainframe computers could only read 72 columns (defaulting to the first 72 in particular, which few clients saw a need to change).
+To make matters worse, the IBM 704, 709, and 7090 mainframe computers could only read 72 columns (defaulting to the first 72 in particular, which few clients saw a need to change).
 The card reader would read in each of the twelve rows as two 36-bit words.[2]
-The computer could then translate these into their actual 72 columns of 12-bit values.
-The unreadable last 8 columns could be repurposed to order the cards.
+The computer could then rearrange these into their original 72 columns of 12-bit values, and finally translate those into the actual 72 6-bit values to store in its RAM.

 The de facto standard of 72 or 80 characters per line persists to this day.